IRA Financial Blog

 Self-Directed IRA LLC – Multiple-Member

 Any time an IRA invests in an LLC that has two or more owners, the LLC is treated as a Multiple-Member LLC and taxed as a partnership.
-It is very common for an IRA to invest in an investment fund, real estate fund, joint venture with a third-party, or even another IRA.
+It is quite common for an IRA to invest in an investment fund, real estate fund, joint venture with a third party, or even another IRA.
 In such cases, a partnership return IRS Form 1065 must be filed along with the respective state tax return.
-Since the IRA is tax -exempt and an LLC is not subject to tax, in general, all income or gains generated by an IRA from a Multiple-Member LLC would be tax-exempt.
+Since the IRA is tax-exempt and an LLC is not subject to tax, in general, all income or gains generated by an IRA from a Multiple-Member LLC would be tax-exempt.
 Nevertheless, the LLC must still file a partnership tax return even though no federal income is due.
-This is one reason many Self-Directed IRA investors would prefer to make investments using a single member LLC as a single member LLC is not required to file a federal income tax return.
-Of course, it is not always possible to structure a Self-Directed IRA investment as a sole investment into a single member LLC.
-For example, some investors will use a separate LLC for a traditional and Roth IRA in order to keep both as single member LLCs and not be required to file a partnership return.
+This is one reason many Self-Directed IRA investors would prefer to make investments using a single-member LLC as it is not required to file a federal income tax return.
+Of course, it is not always possible to structure a Self-Directed IRA investment as a sole investment into a single-member LLC.
+For example, some investors will use a separate LLC for a traditional and Roth IRA to keep both as single-member LLCs and not be required to file a partnership return.

 Filing a partnership income tax return (Form 1065) is not complex and tax is not due.
-In fact, IRA Financial has tax professionals that can assist with this.
+In fact, IRA Financial has tax professionals who can assist with this.
 Nevertheless, some IRA investors would prefer structuring a Self-Directed IRA investment that does not require the filing of a partnership return.
-The good news is that the Self-Directed IRA tax experts at IRA financial have helped tens of thousands of IRA investor’s structure tax efficient Self-Directed IRA investments.
+The good news is that the Self-Directed IRA tax experts at IRA Financial have helped tens of thousands of IRA investors structure tax-efficient Self-Directed IRA investments.